oneoffcoder/books/sphinx/python-intro/source/exceptions.rst

 Accessing invalid key
 ---------------------

 We can catch multiple types of exceptions.
 In the example below, we have a dictionary where the keys are car makes and the associated values are models.
-If we attempt to use a key that does not exists in the dictionary, a ``KeyError`` will be thrown, and if we attempt to use an index that is out of bounds for the list, an ``IndexError`` will be thrown.
+If we attempt to use a key that does not exist in the dictionary, a ``KeyError`` is raised, and if we attempt to use an index that is out of bounds for the list, an ``IndexError`` is raised.

 .. literalinclude:: code/oneoffcoder/exception/multipleexceptions.py
    :language: python